Baliem Valley

-The discovery of the Baliem Valley to the Western world and the unexpected presence of its large agricultural population was made by Richard Archbold’s third zoological expedition to New Guinea in 1938.
-On 21 June an aerial reconnaissance flight southwards from Hollandia (now Jayapura) found what the expedition called the "Grand Valley".
+The next known contact with the Western world was on May 13, 1945, when a US Army plane crashed in mountains next to the valley.
+The three survivors, Margaret Hastings, Kenneth Decker, John McCollom, and a rescue team of 11 paratroopers stayed in the valley until the end of June and traded visits with the people living there.
+There was no road access and no landing strip, so they stayed until the army arranged for a glider to land and be pulled out by an airplane which did not land.

 Since then the valley has gradually been opened up to a limited amount of tourism, with Baliem Valley Festival (Festival Lembah Baliem) as a main tourist event.

-When western anthropologists explored Baliem Valley in the 1940s and 1960s, they thought it was only populated by Dani people.
+When Western anthropologists explored Baliem Valley in the 1940s and 1960s, they thought it was only populated by Dani people.
 However, further exploration to the east and south revealed that the valley was also inhabited by Yali people, Mek people, and Nduga people.
 During discussions by Dewan Adat Papua in 2002, it was decided that people living in Baliem Valley are called Hubula people, Walak people located to the north, and Lani people (Western Dani) located to the west.

 The following is copied from the back cover of Peter Matthiessen’s book Under the Mountain Wall:

-In the Baliem Valley in Central New Guinea live the Kurelu, a Stone Age tribe that survived into the twentieth century.
-Peter Matthiessen visited the Kurelu with the Harvard-Peabody Expedition in 1961 and wrote Under the Mountain Wall as an account not of the expedition, but of the great warrior Weaklekek, the swineherd Tukum, U-mue and his family, and the boy Weake, killed in a surprise raid.
+In the Baliem Valley in Central New Guinea live the Kurulu, a Stone Age tribe that survived into the twentieth century.
+Peter Matthiessen visited the Kurulu with the Harvard-Peabody Expedition in 1961 and wrote Under the Mountain Wall as an account not of the expedition, but of the great warrior Weaklekek, the swineherd Tukum, U-mue and his family, and the boy Weake, killed in a surprise raid.
 Matthiessen observes these people in their timeless rhythm of work and play and war, of gardening and wood gathering, feasts and funerals, pig stealing and ambush.

-Airplane crash

-The valley was the site of the Gremlin Special airplane crash in 1945, which received a great deal of publicity at the time.
-In 2011, a book about the crash and rescue entitled Lost in Shangri-La was published.
+From 1977 to 1978 during the Papua conflict, the Indonesian Army launched a military campaign in the region, the campaign became known as the Baliem Valley massacre, due to the number of human rights abuses and attacks on civilians during the campaign.
+The campaign left at least 4,146 dead, although witnesses statements put the number higher at being over 26,000 dead.